williamjussiau/ygoranking/README.md

 # ygoranking
 Ranking system for Yu-Gi-Oh! gaming with friends

+The basic functionality of the code is to register decks (name only), players (name only) and games played between decks, with a winner and a loser.

-So far, available functionalities are:
+So far, one may:
-  - manage decks (essentially: add new deck with given owner)
+  - manage decks (add new deck with given owner, delete deck)
-  - manage gaming history (add new game, delete last games)
+  - manage gaming history (add new game, delete n last games)
   - compute Elo and Glicko2 scores
   - visualize results on graphs

-Still to be implemented: neat statistics & user-interface (everything has to be done on command line)
+In TO-DO list:
+  - any proposition of statistic or graph that may be missing
+  - user-interface for easy access

+Using this code, several used can be made:
+  - collaborative: several players are playing against each other.
+Each player may own several decks, but the exact same deck cannot be shared between players.
+Games are registered and a ranking is made between decks (hence players).
+  - self-analysis: a player enters their deck and every deck they expect to be encountering at tournaments.
+Whenever the player plays a game with a deck, they enter the result in the system.
+Then, they may show their performance against each deck of the meta as a ratio of win/lose.

 # Ratings used
 ## Elo rating